Ekonavi/ekonavi-adr-docs/README.md

-# ekonavi-ixo-market-relayer
+# Ekonavi IMR Platform
-Open platform for distributed, real-time, market relayer network.
+* Open platform for distributed, real-time, market relayer network.
+* Built for speed and flexibility with modular, micro-service, JAMStack principles.
+* Separation of concerns for multi-branding, multi-language support.